PrefectHQ/prefect/docs/cloud/users/service-accounts.md

 Using service account credentials, you can [configure an execution environment](/cloud/connecting/#configure-a-local-execution-environment) to interact with your Prefect Cloud workspaces without a user having to manually log in from that environment.
 Service accounts may be created, added to workspaces, have their roles changed, or deleted without affecting other user accounts.

-Select **Service Accounts** to view, create, or edit service accounts for your organization.
+Select **Service Accounts** to view, create, or edit service accounts.

 ![Viewing service accounts in Prefect Cloud.](/img/ui/service-accounts.png)